Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know, it’s funny how the sneaker world works sometimes.
-Back in 2009, when the original New Balance 1906 dropped as a performance runner, it didn't exactly set the world on fire; it was a solid shoe, sure, but it kind of faded into the background.
-Fast forward to today, and the re-engineered New Balance 1906R has completely taken over the streets, becoming the poster child for the "retro-tech" aesthetic we're seeing everywhere.
-It really speaks to how our tastes have shifted towards that Y2K vibe, doesn't it?
+The sneaker world is funny sometimes.
+Back in 2009, the original New Balance 1906 launched as a performance runner and didn’t exactly set everything on fire.
+It was solid, but it mostly lived in the background.
+Fast forward to now and the re-engineered New Balance 1906R is everywhere, basically the poster child for the “retro-tech” Y2K look.

 Quick Take